DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 #### Path Patterns

-The captured screenshots are organized into subdirectories within the root directory.
-The screenshots' relative path and name are defined using the default screenshot path patterns:
+The captured screenshots are organized into subdirectories within the base directory.
+The following path patterns are used to define screenshots' relative path and name:

 * `${DATE}_${TIME}\test-${TEST_INDEX}\${USERAGENT}\{$FILE_INDEX}.png` if the [quarantine mode](#-q---quarantine-mode) is disabled;
 * `${DATE}_${TIME}\test-${TEST_INDEX}\run-${QUARANTINE_ATTEMPT}\${USERAGENT}\{$FILE_INDEX}.png` if the [quarantine mode](#-q---quarantine-mode) is enabled.
 * `${DATE}_${TIME}\test-${TEST_INDEX}\${USERAGENT}\errors\{$FILE_INDEX}.png` if the [--screenshots-on-fails](#-s---screenshots-on-fails) option is specified.
 * `${DATE}_${TIME}\test-${TEST_INDEX}\run-${QUARANTINE_ATTEMPT}\${USERAGENT}\errors\{$FILE_INDEX}.png` if the [quarantine mode](#-q---quarantine-mode) and [--screenshots-on-fails](#-s---screenshots-on-fails) option are enabled.

-You can also specify a custom pattern using the [--screenshot-path-pattern](#-p---screenshot-path-pattern) option.
+You can also use the [--screenshot-path-pattern](#-p---screenshot-path-pattern) option to specify a custom pattern.

 ### -S, --screenshots-on-fails